UniversitaDellaCalabria/uniCMS/docs/source/contents/developer.md

 Developer's
 -----------

-#### Urls
+#### URLs

-uniCMS urls are managed with `cms.context` entirely through admin interface.
+uniCMS URLs are fully managed with `cms.context` via admin interface.
-We can even load third-party django applications, it's necessary to take into account that you should configure your django applications urls before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.
-You can even set `CMS_PATH_PREFIX` to a desidered value, eg: `portale/`, to restrict uniCMS url matching to a specified root path.
+It enables user to load/import third-party django applications.
+It's important to keep in mind that the user should configures django application URLs before defining uniCMS's own URLs.
+Otherwise uniCMS will intercept those parameters and there is a good chance that the user will hit 404 page.
+The user can set the environment variable `CMS_PATH_PREFIX` to a desidered path, eg: `portale/`, to restrict uniCMS URL matching to specified root path.

-This is and example of your project urls.py
+Here is an example of project urls.py
 ````
 if 'cms.contexts' in settings.INSTALLED_APPS:
     urlpatterns += path('',